 ElectriFi - The Electrification Financing Initiative

-ElectriFI, is managed by the EDFI Management Company, a company established by the 15 European Development Finance Institutions (DFIs).
+The facility is managed by FMO and the EDFI Management Company on behalf of the 15 European Development Finance Institutions (DFIs).

 Accelerating clean energy access in developing countries

 ElectriFI aims to accelerate the development of businesses providing access to clean energy to hundreds of millions of people by 2030.
 ElectriFI’s unique business model relies on EU funding so that it can invest in local markets in less developed economies and fragile situations.
 By combining technical assistance and risk capital, ElectriFI can take greater risks than other investors.
-ElectriFI’s activities de-risk investments and allow private investors and development finance institutions to deploy capital that they would not have invested otherwise.
+This initiative decreases investment risk and allows private investors and development finance institutions to deploy capital that they would not have invested otherwise.